ayodorigan/cloud-functions-tutorial/fb-func/README.md

 ## Introduction
-Traditionally, web or even mobile applications required back-end codes to run some processes for the users such as sending them notificastions when something occurrs i.e commeting on  post on social media app, seuch backend also were or are used for image/file processing before they get stored such as compressing or scaling its sizes and such.
+Traditionally, web or even mobile applications required back-end codes to run some processes for the users such as sending them notifications when something occurs i.e commenting on a post on a social media app, such backend also were or are used for image/file processing before they get stored such as compressing or scaling its sizes and such.
-All these happens on the server hosted somewhere.
+All these happen on the server hosted somewhere.

-With the advancement in technology, google bring us cliud functions in firebase which allows developers to write code running in the cloud.
-These comprises of functions that are excecuted in the cloud or simply called cloud functions.
+With the advancement in technology, google bring us cloud functions in firebase which allows developers to write code running in the cloud.
+These comprise of functions that are executed in the cloud or simply called cloud functions.

-Cloud functions have various advanteges to developers such as:
+Cloud functions have various advantages to developers such as:
-1. **Scalability** - This means you you can easily scale them to meet your current needs i.t when you have a steep user growth.
+1. **Scalability** - This means you can easily scale them to meet your current needs i.t when you have a steep user growth.

-2. **Deployment** - You get to deploy clpud functions with a single command.
+2. **Deployment** - You get to deploy cloud functions with a single command.

-3. **Maintanability** - With Cloud functions you do not need to maintain a server hence reducing maintenance cost.
+3. **Maintainability** - With Cloud functions you do not need to maintain a server hence reducing maintenance cost.

-4. **Cost** - Compared to pre-provisional virtual cloud machines, its very cost efective as you only pay when the code runs.
+4. **Cost** - Compared to pre-provisional virtual cloud machines, it's very cost-effective as you only pay when the code runs.

-Clound functions also have some drabacks or disadvantages that you have to be aware of:
+Cloud functions also have some drawbacks or disadvantages that you have to be aware of:
 1. **Debugging** -  Cloud functions can be so difficult to debug even as there are already tools like cloud monitoring and emulators.
-2. **Control** - They can be difficult to control as you may need to sync monitoring, analytics and deployment scripts with an existing system.
+2. **Control** - They can be difficult to control as you may need to sync monitoring, analytics, and deployment scripts with an existing system.
 3. **Complexity** -  They can add some level of complexity to your architecture making it somewhat difficult to understand.